Holloway Street District

-Holloway Street District is a national historic district located at Durham, Durham County, North Carolina.
+Holloway Street District is a national historic district located at Durham, Durham County, North Carolina, United States.
 The district encompasses 116 contributing buildings and 2 contributing structures in a predominantly residential section of Durham.
 They were built between the 1880s and 1945 and include notable examples of Classical Revival, Queen Anne, Colonial Revival and Bungalow / American Craftsman style architecture.

 It was listed on the National Register of Historic Places in 1985, with a boundary increase in 2009.